 This MD&A should be read in conjunction with the audited financial statements of the Company for the year ended December 31, 2021.
-See Note 1 of the notes to our consolidated financial statements in Part II, Item 8 of this Annual Report on Form 10-K for a full description of recently adopted accounting pronouncements.
+See Note 1 of the notes to our consolidated financial statements for the years ended December 31, 2021, 2020 and 2021 for changes of adoption of accounting pronouncements.